JuanCantu1/8-bit-CPU-Design/32-Bit-RISC-V/docs/design-notes.md

   `id_ex_q.valid` against it the cycle after.
-This pattern — capture a signal via a plain register, check the CONSEQUENCE against it one cycle later inside a normal `always_ff` — turns out to be exactly how regfile.sv's x0-storage-stability check already worked (built earlier in this same session), so it wasn't a new technique so much as recognizing the same one applied to a second problem.
+This pattern — capture a signal via a plain register, check the CONSEQUENCE against it one cycle later inside a normal `always_ff` — turns out to be exactly how regfile.sv's x0-storage-stability check already works, so it wasn't a new technique so much as recognizing the same one applied to a second problem.
 - Two real bugs surfaced in the assertions themselves before they were trustworthy — both caught by running the full regression immediately after adding them, rather than assuming clean logic meant clean